 - Tell the story of Trauma Informed efforts across our community, increasing awareness and identifying areas that the group can collectively build upon

 Attend a TICN meeting.
-All meetings are on Tuesdays from 10 a.m. to noon at the Fairfax County Government Center in Conference Room 120C (inside the cafeteria).
+All meetings are on Tuesdays from 10 a.m. to noon at the Fairfax County Government Center in Conference Room 232 (unless otherwise indicated).
 Upcoming meeting dates are as follows:

 Subscribe to the Trauma Informed Community Network e-mail list to receive periodic updates and announcements: